BinarCode/laravel-restify/docs-v2/content/en/api/relations.md

 ## BelongsToMany & MorphToMany

 The `BelongsToMany` and `MorphToMany` field corresponds to a `belongsToMany` or `morphToMany` Eloquent relationship.
 For example, let's assume a `User` model `belongsToMany` Role models.
-We may add the relationship to our UserRepository in such wise:
+We may add the relationship to our UserRepository like this:

 ```php
 // CompanyRepository